When a couple does not manage to get pregnant after a year of unprotected sex, fertility treatment may be necessary to have a baby.

 The fact that the probability of twin pregnancy increases after fertility treatment is due to the transfer of two embryos instead of one.
 This happens with conventional in vitro fertilization or ICSI, when a greater number of embryos are obtained after stimulation.

 What are the pros and cons of assisted reproductive technology (ART)?

 Obviously, the main advantage of ART is that it gives you the chance to have a baby.
 On the other hand, the most common disadvantage is associated with fertility drugs, due to the side effects they can cause: headache, bloating, nausea, vaginal bleeding/spotting...

 However, fertility drugs are commonly the first choice because of their relative convenience, especially for IVF.

-Perhaps the main disadvantage of all infertility treatments is related to the financing options, since they are always covered by insurance everywhere.
+Perhaps the main disadvantage of all infertility treatments is related to the financing options, since they are not always covered by insurance.
 Also, in the case of IVF, the likelihood of having twins is higher if multiple embryo transfers are chosen.